 Uses natural pesticides

-The seeds used in organic agriculture can be saved from one season’s harvest to the next growing season, reducing or eliminating the need to buy them every year.
+The seeds used in organic agriculture can be saved by keeping the best plants from one season’s harvest to the next growing season, reducing or eliminating the need to buy them every year.
 It is important here to recommend that the seeds used not be GMO’s, and preferably non hybrid seeds.

 Different plant species grown together

-Organic agriculture combines plants that when grown together, benefit each other or repel several pests.
-This will also be discussed in a different post due to the extensive subject, which includes ways to attract and keep beneficial insects to the organic agriculture fields or gardens.
+Both agroecology and organic agriculture combine plants that when grown together, benefit each other or repel several pests.
+This will also be discussed in a different post due to the extensive subject, which includes ways to attract and keep beneficial insects to the agroecology or organic agriculture fields or gardens.

 Use of harmless products

-The products that are used in organic agriculture don’t pose any harm of threat to beneficial insects, like bees, mantis, lady bugs, wasps and many other pest controllers other than insects like frogs, toads, lizards, snakes, birds and many others.
+The products that are used in agroecology and organic agriculture don’t pose any harm or threat to beneficial insects, like bees, mantis, lady bugs, wasps and many other pest controllers other than insects, like frogs, toads, lizards, snakes, birds and many others.